 It is a matter of balance as well, when weeping and wailing a lost affair is just self-indulgence or self-pity.
 The balance point is where the betrayer’s grief does not rebuild psychological intimacy in the primary relationship.

 Remember the earlier quote, ‘There are three major hurdles to overcome in crisis: dealing with pain, attitude, and cleaning up the heart.’
-The attitude required here is of acknowledgement and rebuilding, a balance between looking back and forward, applied in the present moment.
+The attitude required here is of acknowledgment and rebuilding, a balance between looking back and forward, applied in the present moment.

 Opening the windows and doors into the affair rebuilds psychological intimacy.
 The betrayed partner can then reclaim what was hidden in the sanctuary of the affair.
 The strayer acknowledging and to a degree openly grieving the loss of a (forbidden) love is part of that process.